-For the fiscal year ended October 31, 2023, the Fund did not pay any affiliates of the Distributor brokerage commissions nor were any fees paid to an affiliate of the Distributor in connection with transactions involving securities on which the Fund paid commissions.
+For the fiscal year ended October 31, 2023, the Predecessor Fund did not pay any affiliates of the former distributor brokerage commissions nor were any fees paid to an affiliate of the of the former distributor in connection with transactions involving securities on which the Predecessor Fund paid commissions.

-The Advisor did not direct the Fund's brokerage transactions to a broker because of research services during the Fund's fiscal year ended October 31, 2023.
+The Advisor did not direct the Predecessor Fund's brokerage transactions to a broker because of research services during the Predecessor Fund's fiscal year ended October 31, 2023.

-ADDITIONAL INFORMATION ABOUT PURCHASES AND SALES
+ADDITIONAL INFORMATION ABOUT PURCHASES, SALES AND PRICING OF SHARES